top of page

 • Mold

-and much more can produce long term stress on the adrenals leading to what is referred to as adrenal fatigue/ hypofunction/ mitochondrial dysfunction.
-Symptoms include low blood sugar, fatigue, dizziness + weakness, slow starting your day in the A.M., salt cravings, PMS and menstrual problems, and feeling tired throughout the day.
+All these and much more can produce long term stress on the adrenals leading to what is referred to as adrenal fatigue/ hypofunction/ mitochondrial dysfunction.

-Lastly- addressing root cause issues that are often the BIGGEST stressors (besides the emotional stressors).
+Lastly, addressing root cause issues that are often the BIGGEST stressors (besides the emotional stressors).
 In my practice I see things like heavy metals, molds, parasites, stealth pathogens, and more as some of the biggest underlying problems that conventional doctors aren't picking up and addressing leaving so many wandering from doctor to doctor seeking answers to their problems.

 These are things that all create a great deal of inflammation all throughout the body and things we pick up along the way that our body becomes overwhelmed with and then begins to shout at us.
 If ignored it begins to scream at us with symptoms we cannot ignore and in the midst of it the adrenals remind us we need help!